bash-my-aws/bash-my-aws/docs/cachews-caching-for-awscli.md

-# Cachews - Zero Configuration Caching for AWSCLI
+# Cachews - Caching for AWSCLI

 cachews is a zero-config caching proxy for awscli.